 The Waimea Canyon was amazing.
 From an aerial perspective we were able to see all kinds of places that are hidden from view from anywhere on the ground.
 We saw some waterfalls (or to be more accurate, many series of waterfalls) that were absolutely gorgeous.
 After making a few passes on some of the highlights of the Waimea Canyon we moved on towards the Napali Coast.

-The Napali Coastline is the fastest eroding coastline in the world.
+The Napali Coastline is the fastest eroding coastline in the world, Also the most popular attraction on trip website.
 The cliffs resemble a drip castle that children make at the beach, but on a massive scale.
-These cliffs are well over 3000 feet tall and it is almost impossible to really even get a perspective on their actual size in any photograph, because they're SO ENORMOUS.
+These cliffs are well over 3000 feet tall and it is almost impossible to really even get a perspective on their actual size in any photograph, because they’re SO ENORMOUS.